ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 5. `field`, where the initial condition is retrieved from an output field file provided by the `file_name` keyword.
 Supported file types are:
-   - `.chkp`, with mesh to mesh interpolation where the mesh from which to interpolate is given by the `previous_mesh` keyword (and tolerance for interpolation by the keyword `tolerance`).
+   - `.chkp` files.
+To interpolate a `chkp` file, use the `previous_mesh` keyword to provide the mesh from which to interpolate.
    - `.fld`, `.nek5000` that refer to a series of `.f*****` files, where the index of the file to use is provided by the `sample_index` keyword.
-For example, in a series of 3 files `field0.f00000, field0.f00001, field0.f00002`, `sample_index` can take values `0`,`1` or `2`.
-In this case we would set `"file_name" = "field0.fld"`.
-If no `sample_index` is provided, and a `field0.nek5000` file exists, the last field file in the series will be used by default.
+       - For example, in a series of 3 files `field0.f00000, field0.f00001,
+       field0.f00002`, `sample_index` can take values `0`,`1` or `2`.
+In this
+       case we would set `"file_name" = "field0.fld"`.
+       - If no `sample_index` is
+       provided, and a `field0.nek5000` file exists, the last field file in the series will be used by default.
    - `.f*****` which refers to a single `field0.f*****` file.
 In this case the sample index will be extracted from the file extension, e.g. `f00012` means a sample index of `12`.
-   - Interpolation is supported for both `chkp` and `fld` files:
-     - To activate interpolation for `chkp` files, you must provide the path to the mesh from which to interpolate with the keyword `previous_mesh`.
-     - To ativate interpolation for `chkp` files, you must set `interpolate: true`.
-     - The default tolerance for the interpolation is `1e-6` for both file types.
+   - **Interpolation** for `fld`, `nek5000` and `f*****` files is activated by setting the keyword `interpolate` to `true`.
+       - Note that the tolerance
+       for interpolation defaults to `1e-6`, but can otherwise be changed by the keyword `tolerance`.
+       - The coordinates are retrieved by default from the first file in the `fld` series.
+If the coordinates are located in another file, you can indicate the path to that file with `mesh_file_name`.
+If the coordinates are located at a different index in the `fld` series, you can indicate that index with `sample_mesh_index`.
+Note that `mesh_file_name` takes precedence over `sample_mesh_index`.

    @note When interpolating, it is recommended to use files in double precision, which includes any `chkp` file or `fld` files that were written in double precision.
-@note To check if your `fld` file was written in double precision, run the command `head -1 field0.f00000`. `#std 4 ...` indicates single precision, whereas `#std 8 ...` indicates double precision.
+To check if your `fld` file was written in double precision, run the command `head -1 field0.f00000`. `#std 4 ...` indicates single precision, whereas `#std 8 ...` indicates double precision.
-@note To write your files in double precision, set `case.output_precision` to `"double"`.
+   @attention Neko write single precision `fld` files by default.
+To write your files in double precision, set `case.output_precision` to `"double"`.

 ### Blasius profile
 The `blasius` object is used to specify the Blasius profile that can be used for the